-I am a statistician from Merck & Co.
-I work in the Methodology Research group led by Keaven M. Anderson in the Biostatistics and Research Decision Sciences (BARDS) department.
-I currently serve on the R Consortium Infrastructure Steering Committee as a representative of Merck & Co., as well as on the R Submissions Working Group.
+I am a statistician at Merck & Co.
+I am part of the Methodology Research group led by Keaven M. Anderson within the Biostatistics and Research Decision Sciences (BARDS) department.
+I also represent Merck & Co. on the R Consortium Infrastructure Steering Committee and contribute to the R Submissions Working Group.

 In my daily work, I solve challenges at the intersection of statistical methodology research and software architecture innovation.
 My research interests include sparse linear models, representation learning, and computational reproducibility.
 I build software in R. My favorites include msaenet, oneclust, liftr, ggsci, and pkglite.

 Previously, I worked as a data scientist at Seven Bridges (now acquired by Summa Equity) in Boston, MA.
 Earlier in my career, I studied human genetics in Matthew Stephens Lab at the University of Chicago.
 I earned my Ph.D. degree in statistics from Central South University, China.
 My thesis focused on developing statistical machine learning methods for high-dimensional data analysis, advised by Qing-Song Xu.